SDEprojects/22SDE05-72HoursToLive-T6-Capstone/README.md

 putting in the next command
 - Windows users may not see text color

   - <sub> If desired, you may request a new JAR file for Windows users.
-PLease email a contributor to make this request.
+PLease email a contributor to make this request.</sub>

 - Typing music to turn on/off the sound does not work in the:

   - <sub> Difficulty selection level</sub>